LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_PI.rst

 also provides the following additional user-callable routines:

-.. c:function:: SUNAdaptController SUNAdaptControllerPI(SUNContext sunctx)
+.. c:function:: SUNAdaptController SUNAdaptController_PI(SUNContext sunctx)

    This constructor function creates and allocates memory for a SUNAdaptController_PI object, and inserts its default parameters.
 The only argument is the